Clay Buchholz: Philadelphia Phillies

 On December 20, 2016, Buchholz was traded to the Philadelphia Phillies for minor league second baseman Josh Tobias.

 2017 season

 Buchholz made his debut with the Phillies on April 6, giving up four runs in five innings and getting a no decision against the Cincinnati Reds, followed by 2 1/3 innings against the New York Mets on April 11, when he gave up six runs and took the loss.
 On April 12, it was announced that Buchholz had a partial tear in the flexor-pronator mass of his right arm.
-On April 18, Buchholz underwent surgery on his right forearm to repair the flexor tendon, expected to require four to six months of recovery.
+On April 18, Buchholz underwent surgery on his right forearm to repair the flexor tendon, a procedure expected to require four to six months for recovery.
+He became a free agent following the season.

 Kansas City Royals

 On March 19, 2018, Buchholz signed a minor league deal with the Kansas City Royals.
-He recorded a 1-0 record with 9 strikeouts in 3 games for the Double-A Northwest Arkansas Naturals and the Triple-A Omaha Storm Chasers.
+He recorded a 1–0 mark, with nine strikeouts, in three appearances for the Double-A Northwest Arkansas Naturals and the Triple-A Omaha Storm Chasers.
 The Royals released Buchholz on May 1.